applegrain/exercisms/javascript/anagram/README.md

 # Anagram

-**note**: I rewrote the tests, so they are not the same as the exercism tests but the program should have the same functionality.

 Write a program that, given a word and a list of possible anagrams, selects the correct sublist.

 Given `"listen"` and a list of candidates like `"enlists" "google"